coder102510/gaya-plastics.github.io/README.md

 # Gayathiri Plastics Website
-Note: Ignore m.html and pi.html
+m.html and pi.html are not relevant.
+They are not supported.
+Check out the new bootstrap version!
+Includes product list!